fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - formalized premise:
         - 'system1' has the property 'hat stationären Endwert'
     - formalized assertion:
-        - 'system1' is an instance of 'proportional wirkende Strecke'
+        - 'system1' is a secondary instance of 'proportional wirkende Strecke'

 - // snippet(91)
 - There is a class: 'allpasshaltige Strecke'